crossfidev/Plexus-Pool/docs/developer/error_monad.rst

         | Error -> Error
     end

-So, is this what Tezos uses?
+So, is this what mineplex uses?
 We actually already have a lot of the structure that we’ll use later.
 The basic idea is that you return a value that’s correct and return an error if the operation failed.
 Outside of the error module, you can’t actually introspect an error